yuan-xy/canoser-python/docs/design.md

 ## Type interface

-All types should implment four methods, such as:
+All types should implment following four methods:
 ```
     def encode(cls_or_obj, value)